 Density also plays a vital role in determining a planet’s surface gravity and is intrinsic to understanding how a planet formed.
 After the formation of the Sun at the center of our Solar System, the planets were formed from a protoplanetary disc.
 Whereas the terrestrial planets resulted from dust grains in the inner Solar System, planets in the outer Solar System accreted enough matter for their gravity to hold on to the nebula’s leftover gas.

 The more gas they held onto, the larger they became.
-And the larger they became, the more gas they held onto, the greater their size became until they reached a critical point.
+And the larger they became, the more matter they would accumulate, until such tie that they reached a critical point.
 Whereas the gas giants of Jupiter and Saturn grew exponentially, the ice giants (Uranus and Neptune), with only a few Earth masses of nebular gas, never reached that critical point.
 In all cases, density is measured as the number of grams per cubic cm (or g/cm³).

 Ad a terrestrial planet, Mercury is composed of metals and silicate material.
 Mercury’s mean density is the second-highest in the Solar System, which is estimated to be 5.427 g/cm3 – only slightly less than Earth’s density of 5.515 g/cm3.However, if the effects of gravitational compression – in which the effects of gravity reduce the size of an object and increases its density – then Mercury is in fact more dense than Earth, with an uncompressed density of 5.3 g/cm³ compared to Earth’s 4.4 g/cm³.